 Erdogan has on occasion criticised Iran’s “Persian imperialism” in the Middle East amid bouts of tension in the Turkey-Iran relationship.

 But relations between Ankara and Tehran have warmed since the two countries worked closely with Russia in the last few months to bring peace to Syria.
-(AFP)
+(PTI)